godotengine/godot-docs/classes/class_fileaccess.rst

 :ref:`ModeFlags<enum_FileAccess_ModeFlags>` **WRITE** = ``2``

 Opens the file for write operations.
-The file is created if it does not exist, and truncated if it does.
+If the file exists, it is truncated to zero length and its contents are cleared.
+Otherwise, it is created.

 \ **Note:** When creating a file it must be in an already existing directory.
 To recursively create directories for a file path, see :ref:`DirAccess.make_dir_recursive()<class_DirAccess_method_make_dir_recursive>`.